bcrafton/processor/README.md

 Once these are acquired, the makefile can be run which will compile all four modules and run the test bench.
 ### Future Features
 1. Super scalar
+2. Performance metrics (branch misses, IPC, instruction histograms, stalls)
-2. Branch predictor
+3. Branch predictor
-3. Out of order
+4. Out of order
-4. Compiler - Tuples and Forever loop
+5. Compiler - Tuples and Forever loop
-5. OS
+6. OS
-6. SIMD
+7. SIMD
-7. Basic terminal output
+8. Basic terminal output
+9. Memory simulator (cache / memory heirarchy with random latency)